Jungle Moon

 "Jungle Moon" is the 12th episode of the fifth season of the American animated television series Steven Universe.
 It first aired on Cartoon Network on January 5, 2018 as the second half of a two-part special, immediately following the preceding episode, "Lars of the Stars".
 It was directed by Joe Johnston and Liz Artinian and written and storyboarded by Miki Brewster and Jeff Liu.
 The episode was nominated for an Emmy Award for Outstanding Short-Form Animation.

 In this episode, Stevonnie, the fusion of protagonist Steven and his best friend Connie, is stranded on the moon of an alien planet.
 While there, they have a dream involving a memory of the Diamonds, the leaders of the tyrannical Gem Homeworld.
-The dream gives the viewer their first look at Pink Diamond, who Steven has been told was assassinated by his mother Rose Quartz millennia ago.
+The dream gives the viewer their first look at Pink Diamond, who Steven has been told was murdered by his mother Rose Quartz millennia ago.